Wine-project-noether/Wine_project/README.md

 - Free and Total Sulfur Dioxide are good metrics for determining quality.
 - Citric acid had a positive relationship with quality.
 - pH did not have a high correlation with quality.

+## Next Steps
+- We would investigate the relationship between chlorides and quality.
+- We would look into how sugar effected the quality of wines.
+- Look into why there were significantly more white wines vs red wines.